In The Beginning

 I’d noticed that more and more I wanted to go back to listening to whole albums.
 With the Mini DAP, I was all the way back to that and it has been great.

 There’s no touch screens, just a few buttons and a barebones UI and it’s great.
-Mostly, I’m just pressing Play, and listening.
+Mostly, I’m just pressing play and listening.
 On my commute it’s been great - I don’t get my phone out, I’m not distracted, I’m just listening to my music and it sounds great.

-The Echo mini also has a 4.4mm jack for balanced headphones.
-That’s something I didn’t know was a thing for sure, but apparently it is.
-I don’t have any, so let me know how different they are.
 You charge it and copy data to it via USB C, which is expected nowadays of course.
-It also has 8GB of built in memory, so if you’re using MP3 or AAC, you could get quite a lot of music on there, before doing what I did with the SD card.
-As it is, that internal storage is empty on mine, and only used for dropping on the firmware update file.
+It also has 8GB of built in memory, so if you’re using MP3 or AAC, you could get quite a lot of music on there before adding the SD card.
+As it is, that internal storage is empty on mine, and only used for dropping on the firmware update files, which seem to come out fairly regularly.

 Chewing the FAT

-The larger issue I hadn’t taken account of is that cheaper DAPs often don’t use a lot of tagged information such as from ID3 or Vorbis Comments.
-On top of that, they use *FAT file system based storage.
+The larger issue I hadn’t taken account of is that cheaper DAPs often don’t use a lot of tagged information such as from ID3 or Vorbis Comments and don’t have a lot of horsepower dedicated to manipulating that kind of information.
+On top of that, they use *FAT file system based storage (FAT32, ExFAT etc.).
 Why does that matter?
-Well, they sometimes don’t care if a file in a folder starts with the number ‘1’ as the first track for example and instead will just look at the order in which the files in the folder were written to disk.
-Often, files are not copied to the SD card sequentially in order, and sometimes you see files in a kind of random order.
+Well, they sometimes don’t care if a file in a folder starts with the number ‘1’ as the first track for example, and instead will just look at the order in which the files in the folder were written to disk.
+With many OSs, files are not copied to the SD card sequentially in order as multiple threads might copy and she quicker finishes first, and so you see files in a kind of random order.
 Sometimes.

 I was wondering why this seemed like a solved issue 20 years ago with iPods, but I suspect they used Apple’s HFS+, and of course iTunes managed the transfers so any issues were managed there.